-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 Pope Francis has accepted the resignation of Cardinal Donald Wuerl, the archbishop of Washington, D.C., who has been accused of covering up sexual abuse scandals during his tenure as the bishop of Pittsburgh.